 This might sound awkward, but how good is your camera if you leave it at home?
 I have missed so many great photo opportunities just because I forgot to take the camera with me.
-Whether it is something silly or totally unique, having a camera with you might get you those rare, once-in-a-lifetime moments.
+Whether it is something silly or unique, having a camera with you might get you those rare, once-in-a-lifetime moments.

-2) Take lots of pictures
+2) Take Lots of Pictures

 At the same time, when your pictures do not come out as good, you will start doing more research and reading articles, books, magazines and online forums to try to find a solution to your problem.
 Eventually, you will learn from your mistakes and will gain a great deal of knowledge on how to use your gear effectively.

-Photographing wildlife can get very expensive and risky.
+Photographing wildlife can get very expensive and potentially risky.
 If you do not own a long telephoto lens, you can try checking out your local zoo or animal sanctuary for great photo opportunities.
-Bigger zoos with plenty of open space are great for photography, because fences and other man-made objects are not as noticeable.
+Bigger zoos with plenty of open space are great for photography because fences and other man-made objects are not as noticeable.
 You can get pretty close to some animals and capture great moments.

-Botanic gardens and butterfly pavilions are great for macro/close-up photography.
+Botanic gardens and butterfly pavilions are great for macro photography.
 You can experiment with flowers, butterflies and other insects at different times of the day and not only learn a lot during the process, but also capture beautiful images.
 Everybody loves flowers and butterflies!

-4) Join local and online photography clubs and shoot with the pros
+4) Join Local and Online Photography Clubs and Shoot with the Pros

 Search online for photography clubs in your area and you will most likely find at least several local photography clubs.
 Many of those clubs are either free or have very small monthly membership fees.
 Join one or several of those clubs and not only will you learn from other photographers, but also you will get access to valuable information on local events that might be worth attending and photographing.

-5) Consider photography workshops
+5) Consider Photography Workshops

 If you have some extra money, consider investing in a photography workshop.
 Workshops can be as cheap as $20-50 for a session in a large auditorium or as expensive as several thousand dollars if you are in a small group with a well-known photographer.

-6) Get down and dirty
+6) Get Down and Dirty

 If you are still taking most of your pictures standing straight, at your eye level, then you should start experimenting with angles.
 Try to get down on your knees or even try laying on the ground to get a different perspective.
 Getting low can yield great results, especially when photographing people and animals.